 There are three types of companies:

 Income earned by a trust is exempt from tax if earned by SEBI-registered VCFs.
 Similarly, a determinate (the beneficiaries and their individual shares are ascertainable in the trust deed) and non-discretionary trust also has tax pass through status.

 There are no specific tax exemptions for offshore investors, although favourable tax options may be available from a double tax avoidance treaty (DTAT), depending on the jurisdiction of incorporation of the offshore fund.

-LLPs used as PE vehicles are not commonly preferred tax efficient structures.
-This is because the tax is levied on the LLP at the entity level.
+LLPs are not commonly used.
+LLPs are not tax efficient structures, since tax is levied on the LLP at the entity level.
 The income of the LLP is not taxed in the hands of the individual partners.
 However certain deductions are permitted to an LLP under the Income Tax Act, as follows:

 The expected average internal rate of return (IRR) of a PE fund is between 20% and 25%.
-The average span of investment is from three to five years and the average life of a PE fund is about ten years.
+The average span of investment is from three to five years and the average life of a PE fund is about five to seven years.

 Fund regulation and licensing

-Insurance agents/brokers who offer investment advice solely in insurance products and who are registered with the Insurance Regulatory and Development Authority.
+Insurance agents/brokers who offer investment advice solely in insurance products, who are registered with the Insurance Regulatory and Development Authority.